 (Graduate Policy 1.4.2)

 For each thesis course registration, the master’s student receives a grade of S (Satisfactory Progress), U (Unsatisfactory Progress), or I (Incomplete) with zero semester hours of credit earned.
 For the first course, a grade of S will be given only if the thesis proposal has been submitted and approved by the student’s academic unit prior to the end of the semester of thesis registration.
-When the thesis is completed and the signed Signature Page, the archival copy, and the minimum number of printed copies (as required by the academic unit) are accepted by the Office of Graduate Programs, grades of S corresponding to the number of required thesis semester credit hours will be changed to grades of P. Grades of U cannot be replaced or removed and no credit is earned.
+When the thesis is completed and the signed Signature Page and the archival copy are accepted by the Office of Graduate Programs, grades of S corresponding to the number of required thesis semester credit hours will be changed to grades of P. Grades of U cannot be replaced or removed and no credit is earned.

 S and U grades do not affect the grade point averages or semester credit hours attempted or passed, and remain on the transcript as grades of S and/or U in the semesters of registration.
 Grades of P do not affect grade point averages.
 They are, however, included in credit hours passed, but not included in quality points and credit hours attempted.